JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 shippingservice-85c8d66568-jrdsf         1/1     Running   0          28h   app=shippingservice,pci=true,pod-template-hash=85c8d66568
 ```

-Now that all pods are labelled, lets start applying some policies.
+Now that all pods are labeled, lets start applying some policies.

  Policy Tiers
 ================

 💡 *Tiers* are a hierarchical construct used to group policies and enforce higher precedence policies that cannot be circumvented by other teams.

-Next, you can determine the priority of policies in tiers (from top to bottom).
-In the following example, that "platform" and "security" tiers use Calico Enterprise global network policies that apply to all pods, while developer teams can safely manage pods within namespaces for their applications and microservices using "app-hipstershop" tier
+Next, determine the priority of policies in tiers (from top to bottom).
 Tiers are ordered from left to right, starting with the highest priority tiers.
 Policies are processed in sequential order from top to bottom.

+In the following example,  "platform" and "security" tiers use Calico's global network policies that apply to all pods, while developer teams can safely manage pods within namespaces for their applications and microservices using "app-hipstershop" tier

 ![Image Description](../assets/policy-processing.png)

-For this workshop, we'll be creating 3 tiers in the cluster and utilizing the default tier as well:
+For this workshop, create 3 tiers in the cluster and utilize the default tier as well:

 **security** - Global security tier with controls such as PCI restrictions.